uwiger/gproc/doc/gproc.md

 Updates the counter registered as Key for the current process.

-This function works almost exactly like ets:update_counter/3 (see [`http://www.erlang.org/doc/man/ets.html#update_counter-3`](http://www.erlang.org/doc/man/ets.html#update_counter-3)), but will fail if the type of object referred to by Key is not a counter.Aggregated counters with the same name will be updated automatically.
+This function works almost exactly like ets:update_counter/3 (see [`http://www.erlang.org/doc/man/ets.html#update_counter-3`](http://www.erlang.org/doc/man/ets.html#update_counter-3)), but will fail if the type of object referred to by Key is not a counter.

+Aggregated counters with the same name will be updated automatically.
 The `UpdateOp` patterns are the same as for `ets:update_counter/3`, except that the position is omitted; in gproc, the value position is always `3`.<a name="update_counters-2"></a>

 ###update_counters/2##

 <pre>update_counters(X1::<a href="#type-scope">scope()</a>, Cs::[{<a href="#type-key">key()</a>, pid(), <a href="#type-increment">increment()</a>}]) -> [{<a href="#type-key">key()</a>, pid(), integer()}]</pre>